Theoretical Physics Group

 The current work of the group concentrates, on the one hand, on work on theoretical physics to study fundamental properties of quite varied systems, over various energy scales, and on the other hand on possible applications in materials science.
 Physics thrives on analogies and the varied expertise of the group members will be used to provide a better understanding of unifying properties of different systems, ranging from condensed matter physics to nuclear and hadronic physics.
 Physical concepts and methods are common to the areas of physics of strongly interacting and strongly correlated systems, and fruitful interchanges of ideas and experience will be pursued.
 Also, various aspects of physical systems involve geometrical aspects and a growing importance of topology in physical systems establishes a strong link to mathematics such as differential geometry.

-An important part of the work will focus on possible technological applications such as in the context of devices relevant to spintronics, fast spin dynamics in various configurations and using various methods to induce changes in spin orientation, and in the search for engineering materials (such as nanograins) with enhanced superconducting transitions of great technological potential.
+A part of the work will focus on possible technological applications such as in the context of devices relevant to spintronics, fast spin dynamics in various configurations and using various methods to induce changes in spin orientation, and in the search for engineering materials of technological potential.
 Also, an important goal is to contribute to the wide effort to construct a useful quantum computer based on a technology of condensed matter systems.
 In particular, we will be involved with possible technological uses of states that emerge in topological systems, such as the Majorana fermions predicted in topological superconductors.